ludoplex/rAIversing/README.md

 >   {ghidra,new}
 >sub-command                 help
 >   ghidra                    Run rAIversing on a ghidra project
->   new                       Run rAIversing on a new binary or continue a previous session
+>   binary                       Run rAIversing on a new binary or continue a previous session
 >
 >optional arguments:
 >   -h, --help                show this help message and exit